 Regardless of what modifications you will make, ensure that the experience will still be enjoyable and memorable for everyone involved.
 If you are holding an outdoor wedding, provide tents so they have shade; rent enough tables and chairs so that every guest will have enough elbow and legroom.

 With the right planning and budgeting, a budget of $20,000 for your wedding will result in a spectacular day.
-It is not far off from the average cost of weddings for 2021 — $22,500.
 By knowing you and your partner’s priorities, having a reliable support system, and being diligent and creative, your dream wedding will be attainable.